wllfaria/writings/implementing-syntax-highlighting.md

 </details>

-I'll not explain a lot of the details behind Tree Sitter as this is guide aims to show how to use tree sitter to implement one way of highlighting text.
-So if you feel like you don't understand how tree sitter is doing something, you might want to take a deeper look on how it works.
+I'll not explain a lot of the details behind Tree Sitter as this guide aims to show how to use Tree Sitter to implement one way of highlighting text.
+So if you feel like you don't understand how tree sitter is doing something, you might want to take a deeper look at how it works.

 With the example above, we now have a tree that represents our source code, but to implement syntax highlighting we need to do a little more.
-Tree sitter has a concept of queries, which uses a syntax that is very similar to lisp, you'll notice that tree-sitter uses S-Expressions to represent the grammars, but this is not really relevant for now.
+Tree sitter has a concept of queries, which uses a syntax that is very similar to lisp, you'll notice that tree-sitter uses S-Expressions to represent the grammar, but this is not relevant for now.

-`tree_sitter_rust` also provide us with a query for rust, but you could write your own to change the capture names or how things are grouped, but for our use case the default one is more than enough.
+`tree_sitter_rust` also provides us with a query for rust, but you could write your own to change the capture names or how things are grouped, but for our use case, the default one is more than enough.

 ```rust
 fn main() {